nolanarendt/IMDb-Revenue-Predictions/README.md

 # IMDb Movie Revenue Predictions ![ImdbIcon](images/imdbheader.jpg)

 ## Problem Statement
 Discover the most valuable features in predicting a movies revenue, and/or total score.
+Identify how valuable total score is when predicting revenue, and how impactful revenue is in predicting a movies total score.

 ## Table of contents